OptimalLockdown/Covid19inEngland/docsource/FAQ.rst

 4. What assumptions have been made in this model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Three main assumptions we have used to develop our epidemic model are,
+- Tested people are composed mostly of the ones which are admitted into hospital
+- Restrictive measures as of the 9th April will be kept in place for the prediction horizon
+- Once people are tested positive and admitted into hospital, they are isolated, not being able anymore of transmitting the infection.

 E.g. that this prediction assumes that the lockdown stays in place and compliance continues on the same level?